 Provide a brief description of how periods are consolidated to the 12 monthly periods applied.
 Dates of meter reading periods will vary from one energy source to another.
 Leverage ASTM E2797-11 Building Energy Performance Assessment Standard methodology for guidance on partial month billing data “calendarization.

-Owner’s rent roll (showing occupancy and lease dates) for the relevant period and description of types of space use by tenants; if details are viewed as confidential, general descriptions of end use will suffice.
-Auditor shall note particularly energy-intensive uses including restaurants and data centers.

-Building drawings, field survey results and/or CAD takeoffs as appropriate to recommended upgrades.
+Building drawings, equipment inventories, system and material specifications, field survey results and/or CAD takeoffs, observations, short-term monitored data, spot measurements, and functional performance test results as appropriate to recommended upgrades.

 Utility rate structure as published by the utility and the commodity provider (if the two are separate) with a breakdown of distribution costs, commodity costs, demand charges, and taxes as well as any time-of-day variability in each of these elements.
 Statement of how the facility currently purchases energy is included in the next section.